dmtrKovalenko/odiff/README.md

 ## Api

-In order to get the cli
+Here is an api reference:

 ### CLI

-The best way to get up-to-date cli interface just type the
+The best way to get up-to-date cli interface is just to type the

 ```
 odiff --help